 Motivating Disengaged Students Equals Success

-Motivating disengaged students is important for learning and achievement.
-Students who are motivated to learn persist longer, learn more deeply, produce higher quality effort, and perform better in class.
+Motivating disengaged students is essential for fostering learning and achievement.
+When students feel motivated, they persist longer, engage more deeply, produce higher-quality work, and perform better in class.
+But how do you motivate a student who seems to have given up entirely?

 ‘My dad killed my mum’ he announced in class